Urinary tract pain constantly. Causes of bladder pain in women

 Follow the link and find out how our subscribers do it!

-Pain in the bladder often occurs in women.
-Their reasons lie in lifestyle, nutrition, hygiene.
+Bladder pain often occurs in women.
+Their reasons lie in lifestyle, nutrition, and hygiene.
 Unpleasant sensations may indicate inflammation in nearby organs: kidneys, ureters, genitals.

-If there is pain, this is a serious reason for going to the doctor, you can not self-medicate.
-Incorrect actions can cause serious complications.
+If you have pain, this is a serious reason to go to the doctor; you should not self-medicate.
+Improper actions can cause serious complications.

 Show all

-Pain in the lower abdomen is not always indicative of bladder disease.
+Pain in the lower abdomen does not always indicate bladder disease.
 Sometimes pain appears due to inflammatory processes in the organs of the genitourinary system.

 Diseases of the excretory system

-Usually pain in the bladder is accompanied by symptoms of cystitis: frequent urination, pus in the urine, fever, general deterioration of health, burning and itching, a very unpleasant and strong smell of urine, nausea, in the lower abdomen and to the left of the bladder pulls and presses.
+Typically, pain in the bladder is accompanied by symptoms of cystitis: frequent urination, pus in the urine, fever, general deterioration of health, burning and itching, very unpleasant and strong smell of urine, nausea, pulling and pressing in the lower abdomen and to the left of the bladder.

-However, tenderness of the hollow organ is sometimes found in cystalgia, in which the symptoms resemble those of cystitis, but there is no pus in the urine, and the mucous membrane of the bladder is not inflamed or inflamed slightly.
+However, pain in a hollow organ sometimes occurs with cystalgia, in which the symptoms resemble those of cystitis, but there is no pus in the urine, and the mucous membrane of the bladder is not inflamed or only slightly inflamed.

-Severe discomfort to the patient brings urolithiasis, in which the urine contains sand and small stones.
-The pain in the bladder is undulating.
-Other symptoms of urolithiasis: discoloration of urine due to an increase in the number of blood cells, pulling pain in the lower back and hips, frequent urge to urinate, severe pain when filling the bladder.
+Urolithiasis, in which sand and small stones are present in the urine, causes severe discomfort to the patient.
+The pain in the bladder is wave-like.
+Other symptoms of urolithiasis: change in the color of urine due to an increase in the number of formed blood elements, nagging pain in the lower back and hips, frequent urge to urinate, severe pain when the bladder fills.

 Sometimes women get urethritis, in which the symptoms cause a lot of discomfort, but there is no serious inflammatory process.
-In diseases of the kidneys - glomerulo- and pyelonephritis, pain in the bladder is also observed.
-Pyelonephritis is caused by inflammatory pathologies of the renal pelvis, calyces, and glomerulonephritis is caused by Shumlyansky-Bowman's capsules.
-When the kidneys are damaged, the patient is worried about back pain, bloody discharge.
+With kidney diseases - glomerulo- and pyelonephritis, pain in the bladder is also observed.
+Pyelonephritis is caused by inflammatory pathologies of the renal pelvis and calyces, and glomerulonephritis is caused by Shumlyansky-Bowman capsules.
+When the kidneys are damaged, the patient experiences lower back pain and bloody discharge.

-Usually, acute pain in the bladder is observed in women suffering from gynecological problems.
-Inflammation of the appendages, fiber that forms the uterus, the outer lining of the uterus cause pain.
+Typically, acute pain in the bladder is observed in women suffering from gynecological problems.
+Inflammation of the appendages, the tissue that forms the uterus, and the outer lining of the uterus cause pain.
 As a rule, infections that appear in the internal female genital organs then spread to the excretory system and cause cystitis and bladder spasm.

-At the initial stage of the onset of tumors (malignant or benign) on the patient's bladder, dull pulling pains in the lower abdomen are disturbed, however, as the neoplasms develop, the sensations become unbearable and significantly worsen the life of the patient.
-If a person has increasing pain, regardless of his activity, then most likely he develops a tumor.
+At the initial stage of the appearance of tumors (malignant or benign) on the bladder, the patient is bothered by dull nagging pain in the lower abdomen, but as the tumors develop, the sensations become unbearable and significantly worsen the patient’s life.
+If a person experiences increasing pain regardless of his activity, then most likely he is developing a tumor.

 Pain during pregnancy

-During pregnancy, the growing uterus, which is located behind the bladder, presses on it.
-Because of this, a woman experiences frequent urge to urinate in the first two trimesters of pregnancy, but already in the third trimester a woman may feel discomfort, as the uterus begins to compress the ureters and impair blood circulation in the bladder.
+During pregnancy, the growing uterus, which is located behind the bladder, puts pressure on it.
+Because of this, a woman experiences a frequent urge to urinate in the first two trimesters of pregnancy, but already in the third trimester a woman may feel discomfort as the uterus begins to squeeze the ureters and impair blood circulation in the bladder.

-To these factors, another hormonal failure is added, due to which urination is disturbed.
+To these factors is added a hormonal imbalance, which causes urination to be impaired.
 Stagnant urine forms in the bladder, which serves as an excellent breeding ground for harmful microorganisms.
-Because of this, pregnant women often develop cystitis with characteristic pain in the bladder area and other symptoms.
+Because of this, pregnant women often experience cystitis with characteristic pain in the bladder and other symptoms.

-If cystitis is suspected, a woman is strictly forbidden to self-medicate - this approach can harm the fetus.
-You need to contact a gynecologist who can choose the best treatment plan that does not harm the baby.
+If cystitis is suspected, a woman is strictly prohibited from self-medicating - such an approach can harm the fetus.
+It is necessary to contact a gynecologist who can choose the optimal treatment plan that will not harm the baby.

 Possible female pathologies

-During menopause, women often feel pain due to the fact that the skin of the vagina and the mucous membrane of the genital organs have become thinner.
+During menopause, women often feel pain due to the fact that the vaginal skin and genital mucosa have become thinner.
 The reason for this process is the lack of female hormones in the body.
 Pain in the bladder appears due to some female diseases:

 1. 1.
-Ovarian apoplexy - a pathology in which the tissues of the ovary were torn.
-Accompanied by profuse hemorrhage and acute pain syndrome.
+Ovarian apoplexy is a pathology in which the ovarian tissues were torn.
+Accompanied by profuse hemorrhage and acute pain.

 2. 2.
-Endometritis - an inflammatory process in the inner muscular layer of the uterus.
+Endometritis is an inflammatory process in the inner muscular layer of the uterus.

 3. 3.
 Endocervicitis - inflammation of the cervical canal in the cervix.

 4. 4.
-Salpingoophoritis - a pathological process of an infectious nature, affecting both the fallopian tubes and the ovaries.
+Salpingoophoritis is a pathological process of an infectious nature, affecting both the fallopian tubes and the ovaries.

 Some women confuse the sensations of an ectopic pregnancy with the symptoms of cystitis.